Subcubic graphs without eigenvalues in $(-1, 1)$: Introduction

 \section{Introduction}

 Guo and Royle~\cite{GR26} recently classified the connected cubic graphs, that is, $3$-regular graphs, without eigenvalues in $(-1, 1)$.
+Here and throughout, all graph eigenvalues are those of the adjacency matrix.
 They found two infinite families, the Koll\'ar--Sarnak graphs and the Guo--Mohar graphs, together with $13$ sporadic examples, including the Petersen graph, the Heawood graph, the M\"obius--Kantor graph, and the Desargues graph (see \cref{fig:sporadic-cubic} for four of the sporadic graphs).

 The two infinite families are built from the \emph{twisted ladder} $\upbowtie_n$ on $n$ rungs shown in \cref{fig:twisted-ladder}.
 For $n \ge 1$, the Koll\'ar--Sarnak graph $\mathsf{KS}_n$ is obtained from the twisted ladder $\upbowtie_n$ by adding edges $ab$ and $yz$, and, for $n \ge 2$, the Guo--Mohar graph $\mathsf{GM}_n$ is obtained from $\upbowtie_n$ by adding $ay$ and $bz$ instead.